Dash-Industry-Forum/Guidelines-TimingModel/22-Addressing.inc.md

 : `SAP_delta_time`
 :: `0`

+Note: The normative definitions of the fields are provided by [[!ISOBMFF]].
+This document describes how to determine the correct values, relating the fields to DASH specific concepts.

 Issue: We need to clarify how to determine the right value for `SAP_type`. [#235](https://github.com/Dash-Industry-Forum/DASH-IF-IOP/issues/235)

 #### Moving the period start point (indexed addressing) #### {#addressing-indexed-startpoint}